The Confluence Staff &

 Emily Warn, Board Member

-Each member of the Board of Directors serves a three (3) year term.
+Each member of the Board of Directors serves a 3-year term.
 The Board meets monthly and is active in every aspect of The Confluence.
-From strategic planning, fundraising, building maintenance, volunteer coordination to the exhibit and show committee, we support it all.
+From strategic planning, fundraising, building maintenance and volunteer coordination, to the exhibit and show committee, we support it all!
 Interested in joining this fun, hard-working group?
 We’d love to hear from you.
-In addition to completing the volunteer application, please tell us a little about yourself and what you’d like to contribute as a member of the Board of Directors.
+In addition to completing the volunteer application, please tell us a little about yourself and what you’d like to contribute as a member of our Board of Directors.

 View/download Volunteer Application [PDF]